 To begin syncing the files between the two folders now, click on the Synchronize button.

-How to sync files between two computers in Windows 10
+Sync files between two computers in Windows 11/10

 To sync files between two computers using DSynchronize:

 - Make sure both computers are connected to the same local network.

 - Turn on Network Discovery and File sharing in Windows 11 or Windows 10 on both computers.